 Test and Diagnosis

-Milia can be easily recognised on baby’s skin based on the look of the cysts.
+Milia can be easily recognised on babies’ skin based on the appearance of the cysts.
 There is no specific test required to determine milia in babies.

 Milia Treatment for Babies

-Ideally there is no treatment for baby milia removal because the bumps usually fade away within two to four weeks without any treatment.
+There is no treatment for milia because the bumps usually fade away within two to four weeks without any treatment.
 However, if the spots are found in adults, it would require a minor surgical procedure to eliminate.

 You can try the following procedure if they cause irritation.
 Wash the baby’s face on a daily basis with a mild baby cleanser and warm water, and then simply wipe your baby’s skin dry.